Mummy Makeover Sydney

 - Sexier shape

-A positive change in physical appearance, however, is only one aspect of the value of a post-pregnancy makeover.
-A vast number of the patients who visit Form and Face also report that they feel
+A positive change in physical appearance, however, is only one aspect of the value of a mummy makeover.
+A vast number of patients who visit Form and Face also report that they feel:

 - More youthful

 - More attractive to the opposite sex